 The general age cut off between adults and pediatrics is 18 years.
 There is a wide range of "normal" for vital signs in adults and especially pediatrics.
 As much as possible, ages for pediatrics and cut off points for vital signs have been kept consistent throughout the Medical Directives.
 However, clinical research and expert opinion have resulted in a number of exceptions which in each case has been deliberately chosen and is clearly noted in each Medical Directive.
+Age will be written as a number of hours, days or years throughout the medical directives.
 There is a deliberate gap in the definition of normotension and hypotension in adults.